openjdk/jdk/src/jdk.jlink/share/man/jmod.md

 :   Hint for a tool to issue a warning if the module is resolved.
 One of
     deprecated, deprecated-for-removal, or incubating.

-## jmod Create Example
+## jmod Create Examples

-The basic manner to create a JMOD file is by including only compiled classes:
+Create a JMOD file containing only compiled classes:

 ```
 jmod create --class-path build/foo/classes jmods/foo1.jmod
 ```

-To ensure reproducible artifacts, the following command creates a JMOD file specifying the date for the entries as `2022 March 15 00:00:00`:
+Create a JMOD file specifying the date for the entries as `2022 March 15 00:00:00`:

 ```
 jmod create --class-path build/foo/classes --date 2022-03-15T00:00:00Z
    jmods/foo2.jmod
 ```

-The command below creates a platform-specific JMOD file, bundling class files, user-editable configuration files, header files, native commands and libraries:
+Create a platform-specific JMOD file bundling compiled classes, configuration files, native commands and libraries, header files, man pages, and metadata including the main class, module version, and target platform details:

 ```
 jmod create --class-path mods/com.greetings --cmds commands